 This allows your organization to grab certain passwords whenever the PSM (or RDM’s account brokering) is not an option, while still ensuring that access is only available from a Privileged Account that the user does not control.

 When you stay within the confines of your CyberArk ecosystem, you typically do not need to use this option.
-However, in RDM 2020.3 beta, we have made it available in case your organization wishes to implement it.
+However, in RDM 2020.3, we have made it available in case your organization wishes to implement it.

 For more detailed information, here is the official documentation for each of our integrations, as well as a few links to our own documentation on features mentioned in this post.

 1. Integration guides (download link from our CDN)

 As always, please contact our support team at email@example.com if you’d like a walk-through or if you need any clarification.
 I also invite you to comment below with any questions or feedback.